CuriosityHealth/LS2SampleDevConfig/README.md

 From the Add Participants page, enter a username, participant label, and password.

-You can now authenticate with the [Participant API] (https://documenter.getpostman.com/view/753798/ls2-participant-api/RW8Aoonk) using the username and password that you've created.
+You can now authenticate with the [Participant API](https://documenter.getpostman.com/view/753798/ls2-participant-api/RW8Aoonk) using the username and password that you've created.

 ## SDKs

-You can find the iOS SDK [here] (https://github.com/CuriosityHealth/LS2SDK-iOS).
+You can find the iOS SDK [here](https://github.com/CuriosityHealth/LS2SDK-iOS).

-You can find the Android SDK [here] (https://github.com/CuriosityHealth/LS2SDK-Android).
+You can find the Android SDK [here](https://github.com/CuriosityHealth/LS2SDK-Android).